Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Super Interacting Dark Sector

 \section{Super Interacting Dark Sector}

-In the previous section, it was concluded that for SIDM1, relevant mass to every input temperature is much higher than that of SIDM0.1 and CDM, even with a difference of more than one order of magnitude.
-This is an extraordinary result, owing to the fact that the other observational methods of mass measurement do not reveal such a discrepancy with mass determination through M-T relation.
-In this section, we show that the combination of a particular cosmological model of DE with the self-interacting model of DM can completely resolve the problem. \\
+In the previous Section, it was concluded that for SIDM1, corresponding mass to every input temperature is higher than that of SIDM0.1 and CDM, with difference of around 0.2 order of magnitude.
+It does not prove a large discrepancy, as various observational methods of mass measurement usually have differences in this range compared with each other.
+Nevertheless, in this Section, we show that the combination of a particular cosmological model of DE with the self-interacting DM can completely cancel the effect of such an upward shift in M-T relation. \\

 The interacting dark sector is a DE-DM model in which a possible interaction is assumed between DE and DM.
 According to this model, DM particle mass is determined with regard to its interaction with a scalar field with the energy density of DE; similar to the attribution of quark and lepton masses to their interaction with the Higgs field \cite{Farrar:2003uw}.
-Given this assumption, cosmological equations, including the energy balance and the Raychadhuri field equations, change to the forms of
+For the cosmology in which there is such an interaction between DM and DE, the mass of DM particles is directly determined according to the rate of energy transfer between DM and DE.
+Therefore, the value of $\frac{\sigma}{m}$ is affected by the interaction between DE and DM. \\